 As an attorney, she represented NJARA and the BEAR Group in a lawsuit against the state of NJ, successfully invalidating the state's bear hunt plan in 2007.
 She is also a former chair of the NJ State Bar Association's Animal Law Committee, and is the author of "Bear Hunt Controversy Shines the Spotlight on New Jersey's Wildlife Law," published in New Jersey Lawyer Magazine.

 She has also worked for the Massachusetts Department of Environmental Protection and the U.S. Environmental Protection Agency.

 Doris has been an animal rights activist for over 30 years, vegetarian for nearly as long, and vegan for over 25 years.
 She shares a home with three humans, two rabbits and three guinea pigs, and is a life member of the House Rabbit Society.

 Doris holds a B.S. in Applied Biological Sciences from the Massachusetts Institute of Technology and a J.D. from the University of Southern California Law Center.

-From Doris Lin:
+By Doris Lin:

 Society is evolving to recognize that animals are sentient and deserve to be treated as more than just property.
 We have the power to create a better world in which animals will be guaranteed certain rights.
-In the meantime, everyone can do their part by speaking out for animals and making lifestyle choices that do not support animal cruelty.
+In the meantime, everyone can do their part by speaking out for animals and making choices that do not support animal cruelty.

 "The question is not, Can they reason? nor, Can they talk? but, Can they suffer?" – Jeremy Bentham